 The District is within the Harris-Galveston Subsidence District (the "Subsidence District") Regulatory Area No. 3.
 The Subsidence District regulates the withdrawal of groundwater within its jurisdiction.
 The District's authority to pump ground water from its well is subject to annual permits issued by the Subsidence District.
 The Subsidence District has ordered certain areas of suburban Houston to convert most of their water supply to surface water under various schedules.
-The Subsidence District has designated January 2025 as the date required for the District to restrict the withdrawal of ground water and convert 60% of its total water use to surface water and January 2035, as the date required for the District does not meet the requirements of the Subsidence District, the District may be required to pay the disincentive fees adopted by the Subsidence District.
+The Subsidence District has designated January 2025 as the date required for the District to restrict the withdrawal of ground water and convert 60% of its total water use to surface water and January 2035, as the date required for the District to restrict the withdrawal of ground water and convert 80% of its total water use to surface water.
+If the District does not meet the requirements of the Subsidence District, the District may be required to pay the disincentive fees adopted by the Subsidence District.

 In May, 2001, the Texas Legislature created the West Harris County Regional Water Authority (the "Authority") and included the District within the boundaries of the Authority.
 The Authority was created to provide a regional entity to build the necessary facilities to meet the subsidence District's requirements for conversion from ground water to surface water of all permit holders within its boundaries, including the District.
 Accordingly, the District is required to pay groundwater reduction plan fees to the Authority, and in turn is entitled to rely upon the Authority's GRP to achieve compliance with the subsidence District's requirements.
 In accordance with the GRP, the Authority has negotiated a water supply contract with the City of Houston and has issued revenue bonds to finance the surface water supply system.
 The Authority may establish such fees, charges, or tolls as necessary to accomplish its purposes.
-As of September 30, 2023, the Authority's ground water pumpage fee was equal to \$3.95 per 1,000 gallons pumped, and is expected to increase in the future.
+As of September 30, 2024, the Authority's ground water pumpage fee was equal to \$3.95 per 1,000 gallons pumped, and is expected to increase in the future.
 At this date the Authority's surface water usage fee was equal to \$4.35 per 1,000 gallons, and is expected to increase in the future.